Histamine Intolerance: The Role Of Histamine

 Histamine plays an integral role in the body’s immune response and inflammation process.
 However, an imbalance in histamine levels can lead to various health issues, from allergies to histamine intolerance and Mast Cell Activation Syndrome (MCAS).
 By understanding how histamine works and how it affects our health, we can better manage our histamine levels, creating balanced health and well-being.

 Whether you’re navigating the complexities of histamine intolerance or MCAS, or simply wanting to understand your body better, consider looking at your diet, and limit or take out alcohol.
-To look for deeper connections, in Vitamins like Vitamin C or minerals like Copper, a Full Scan will show you your imbalances and resonating toxins that might be a contributor to your issues!
+To look for deeper connections, in vitamins like Vitamin C or minerals like copper, a Full Scan will show you your imbalances and resonating toxins that might be a contributor to your issues!

 Sources: